background

 Treatment options

-Prolotherapy, PRP, Ultrasound guided nerve blocks.
+Prolotherapy, PRP, Ultrasound guided nerve blocks, Shockwaves, Pulsed Radiofrequency (PRF).

 Facet Disease